hfinkel/lfort/docs/UsersManual.rst

 **-f[no-]show-source-location**
    Print source file/line/column information in diagnostic.

-   This option, which defaults to on, controls whether or not Clang prints the filename, line number and column number of a diagnostic.
+   This option, which defaults to on, controls whether or not LFort prints the filename, line number and column number of a diagnostic.
-   For example, when this is enabled, Clang will print something like:
+   For example, when this is enabled, LFort will print something like:

    ::